gagahpangeran/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ### Folder and directory names

-When copying the name of a folder or directory, the letter casing should be copied as it appears, but prefer lowercased paths when possible.
+When copying the name of a folder or directory, the letter casing should be copied as it appears[^shared], but prefer lowercased paths when possible.
 Directory paths must not be absolute (i.e. do not start the directory name from the drive letter or from the root folder).
 (Example shown below.)

 ```markdown
 osu! is installed in the `AppData/Local` folder by default, unless specified otherwise during installation.